taufik-nurrohman/statically-wp/readme.txt

 * Speeds up your site by serving assets from Statically Multi-CDN infrastructure.
 * Accelerate the delivery of your image files and add transformation capabilities.
 * Minify CSS or JavaScript files, on-the-fly.
-* Save storage by serving post featured images with Statically OG Image service.
+* Save storage by serving post featured image with Statically OG Image service.

 #### CONTRIBUTE